-EMS 1514 Practicum I
+EMS 1533 Prehospital Practicum I

 Using supervised rotations in a definitive care setting, the students will apply the concepts developed in the didactic and laboratory courses to live patients.
-This will include, but not be limited to, rotations in the emergency department, ICU, OR, respiratory therapy, and pediatrics.
-Twelve hours clinical per week.
-Credit, four semester hours.
+This will include, but not be limited to rotations in the emergency department, ICU, operating room, respiratory therapy, pediatrics, and the field.
+Nine hours clinical each week.
+Credit, three semester hours.